 With vaccines rolling out, the warm weather arriving, and we are seeing light at the end of the tunnel it’s time to start thinking about getting out and about again.
 Ontario is making plans to open up in the coming weeks and when the time does come to choose a tour of Toronto, you are going to want to have a safe and worry-free time in the city.
 This is a tour we took with our guide Varol of ToursByLocals, that was socially distanced, safe, and didn’t put anyone in “germ’s way.”

-When Dave and I moved an hour outside of Toronto at the end of 2019, we didn’t expect to never return.
+When Dave and I moved an hour outside of Toronto at the end of 2019, we didn’t expect to take so long to return.
 But that is exactly what happened.
 Since COVID hit we hadn’t stepped foot in the city.
 So when Tours by Locals invited us to try their private tour of Toronto last fall to see a city we know so well, we were both nervous and excited to head into town.
 We had no idea what to expect.

 Our Top Hotel Choices in Toronto